Iron Finance

-Iron Finance was a decentralized finance (defi) protocol based on the Polygon blockchain.
+Iron Finance was a decentralized finance (DeFi) protocol on the Polygon blockchain.

 History

-Iron Finance was founded by anonymous developers as a fork of the Frax project.
+Iron Finance was founded by anonymous developers as a fork of the Frax protocol.
 Its early investors included Mark Cuban.

-In June 2021, the value of the tokens plummeted to zero after crypto whales began liquidating their TITAN stakes at its peak value, causing the prices of both the IRON stablecoin and TITAN token to drop sharply.
-The situation worsened when the smart contract, the underlying code governing the stablecoin, temporarily malfunctioned which made impossible for holders to redeem their coins.
+In June 2021, the value of the protocol's tokens collapsed after large holders began liquidating their TITAN positions at peak prices, causing both the IRON stablecoin and TITAN token to fall sharply.
+The situation worsened when a smart contract malfunction temporarily prevented holders from redeeming IRON.

-Iron Finance denied that the drop in value was the result of a rug pull, instead stating in a blog post the crash was a result of a bank run, and the token's algorithmic code.
-Forbes described the drop as due to a "wave of panic selling" after Iron Titanium's biggest investors started selling the token at high volumes.
-The drop in pricing then "exposed a flaw" in the design of the token that created an arbitage opportunity, spurring more selloffs.
+Iron Finance denied that the collapse was a rug pull, stating in a blog post that it resulted from a bank run triggered by the protocol's algorithmic design.
+Forbes described the event as a "wave of panic selling" after major investors sold large volumes of TITAN.
+The price decline exposed a design flaw that created arbitrage opportunities, accelerating further sell-offs.

 Tokens

 IRON was an algorithmic stablecoin backed by 75 percent USDC and 25 percent TITAN.
-The Target Collateral Ratio (TCR) defined the ratio of USDC to $1 worth of IRON minted.
-The remaining value was provided by TITAN tokens at the prevailing price, requiring fewer tokens when TITAN's price was high.
-Users could redeem IRON for USDC and TITAN, with the Effective Collateral Ratio (ECR) indicating the ratio of USDC to $1 worth of IRON redeemed.
-These ratios could vary based on IRON's price relative to the $1 peg and the level of USDC in the protocol's reserves.
-Consequently, IRON was supported by the combined value of USDC and TITAN, with the required amounts depending on their market prices.
+The Target Collateral Ratio (TCR) determined the proportion of USDC required to mint $1 worth of IRON, with the remainder supplied by TITAN at market value.
+Users could redeem IRON for USDC and TITAN based on the Effective Collateral Ratio (ECR), which reflected the proportion of USDC per $1 of IRON redeemed.
+Both ratios adjusted based on IRON's price relative to its $1 peg and the protocol's USDC reserves.

-TITAN, a native token issued by Iron Finance without specific rights, had two primary functions: it was necessary for minting IRON and could be staked with a companion token in liquidity pools.
-These pools provided liquidity for traders engaging in token transactions.
+TITAN was the protocol's native token and had no governance or ownership rights.
+It was required for minting IRON and could be staked in liquidity pools to facilitate trading.

-The protocol's reliance on partial collateralization contributed to its failure.
-A rapid increase in TITAN's value triggered a large-scale sell-off by major holders, creating a "negative feedback loop" or "death spiral."
-This caused TITAN's value to collapse to nearly zero and IRON to lose its dollar peg.
-The incident resulted in approximately $2 billion in losses and has been referred to as the first major "bank run" in the DeFi space.
+The protocol's partial-collateral model contributed to its failure.
+A rapid increase in TITAN's price prompted large holders to sell, which triggered a negative feedback loop known as a "death spiral."
+TITAN's value fell to near zero, and IRON lost its dollar peg.
+The collapse resulted in an estimated $2 billion in losses and is widely cited as the first major DeFi "bank run."

 Liquidity pools

-Iron Finance operated four pools across three token pairs: USDC-IRON (two pools), TITAN-IRON, and TITAN-MATIC.
+Iron Finance operated four liquidity pools across three pairs: USDC–IRON (two pools), TITAN–IRON, and TITAN–MATIC.
 Liquidity providers earned TITAN as incentives.

 Tokenomics

-Iron Finance planned a total issuance of 1 billion TITAN tokens, allocating 700 million as rewards over 36 months and 300 million for protocol sponsors, to be vested linearly over 12 months.
+Iron Finance planned a total supply of 1 billion TITAN tokens.
+Of these, 700 million were allocated as rewards over 36 months, and 300 million were reserved for protocol sponsors, vesting linearly over 12 months.